PeterTheobald/Abraxas-Kinesis-layout/README.md

 # abraxas
-Kinesis Advantage keyboard layout with arrows and brackets layer (arrows+brackets=abraxas)
+Kinesis Advantage keyboard layout with arrows and brackets layer ("arrows"+"brackets"="abraxas")

 kp-layer is great for access to arrows and brackets (see image) lots of extra spare keys for customizing